 Fungal and Bacterial Cultures

-There are two applicable methods for the production of soy sauce.
+There are two applicable methods for the production of soy sauce: Traditional production and Chemical production.
+Now let's read more details.

 Traditionally, soy sauce is produced by soaking soybeans with water and roasting the wheat.
 After roasting, the wheat undergoes crushing.
 Then soybeans and wheat are combined with cultured fungi, most often Aspergillus.
 Then the entire mixture was kept for two to three days to grow.